 Strategy requires a ‘big picture’ approach as it involves considering long-term goals, high-level process design and team size.
 This means skills in design, analysis and problem solving are essential, alongside project management experience.

-However, a more detail-orientated approach is required for operations.
+However, operations needs a more detail-orientated approach.

 Strategic tasks need the approximate parameters of sales operations to be defined.
 But, operational experience executes the details.

 Here are some of the different types of Sales Operations roles:

 Sales Operations Representative